Advance care planning in dementia

 While people have the mental capacity, they can change their mind about Advance Decisions to Refuse Treatment.
 It is up to them to make sure that the right people know about the changes.
 To do this they could tell people, tear up any old Advance Decisions to Refuse Treatment, and write down what they now would want.

 Lasting Power of Attorney

-Any one of us can give named individuals the power to make specific decisions on our behalf if there comes a time when we are unable to make them ourselves.
-Before the Mental Capacity Act people could only do this for decisions about their money and property.
-Now these arrangements can also cover decisions about health and welfare.
+Any one of us can give named individuals the power to make specific decisions on our behalf, if there comes a time when we are unable to make them ourselves.

 Attorneys must make decisions in the person's best interests.
 If you think an attorney is not doing this you should report it to the Office of the Public Guardian.